December 2019: This chapter has been revised to include the latest version of the LLR Thresholds Guidance, as above.

 Protecting adults who are experiencing or at risk from abuse or neglect is a key priority across Leicester, Leicestershire and Rutland.
-The thresholds guidance, as linked above, has been written to support workers in local authorities and NHS settings who receive alerts across Leicester, Leicestershire and Rutland.
+The LLR Safeguarding Adults Thresholds Guidance has been written to support workers in local authorities and NHS settings who receive alerts across Leicester, Leicestershire and Rutland.

 The guidance seeks to explain the processes involved in making a decision about whether an alert, regarding an adult who appears to be at risk of harm or is being harmed, is progressed through the safeguarding adults’ procedures.